Quality Manual

 This does not preclude the consideration of Extenuating Circumstances of students, whether inside or outside the borderline.

-The Lead School should be responsible for ensuring that its Exam Board is held at a time which will allow all information and marks to be available from the partner School, even if the Lead School's Exam Board takes place ahead of that of the partner School.
+The Lead School must be responsible for ensuring that its Exam Board is held at a time which will allow all information and marks to be available from the partner School, even if the Lead School's Exam Board takes place ahead of that of the partner School.
 The recommendations for Joint Honours students should then be reported to the partner Schools for information.

 This procedure obviates the need for External Examiners from partner Schools to attend the Exam Board of the Lead School where logistical difficulties prevent attendance.